pallets/flask/docs/quickstart.rst

 To add variable parts to a URL you can mark these special sections as ``<variable_name>``.
 Such a part is then passed as keyword argument to your function.
-Optionally a converter can be specifed by specifying a rule with ``<converter:variable_name>``.
+Optionally a converter can be specified by specifying a rule with ``<converter:variable_name>``.
 Here some nice examples::

     @app.route('/user/<username>')